 As the head of global consulting for Deltek, there are two things near and dear to my heart: ERP implementations and client satisfaction.
 In my line of business, these should go hand in hand.

-Planning and preparing for your Implementation investment is critical.
-You need to ensure your investment planning includes the cost of business process optimisation and process automation in addition to the people and technology costs.
+Planning and preparing for your implementation investment is critical.
+You need to ensure your investment planning includes the cost of business process optimization and process automation in addition to the people and technology costs.

 2. Leverage Experienced Project Managers